 Expectations for Guests

 This is a wonderful opportunity to bring a gift.
-Since you know the sex and name of the baby, you can also have it personalized.
-At least, that’s something that southern moms and dads have always appreciated.
+Because you know the sex and name of the baby, you can also have it personalized.
+Great gifts to bring to a sip and see include:

 - A bib, rattle, and teething ring with the baby’s initials